 Real-time visualization

-The stack is deceptively simple: React on the frontend with react-force-graph for the 3D/2D rendering, Socket.io for real-time updates, and Memgraph triggers firing HTTP callbacks whenever nodes or edges change.
+A direct stack was enough: React on the frontend with react-force-graph for the 3D/2D rendering, Socket.io for real-time updates, and Memgraph triggers firing HTTP callbacks whenever nodes or edges change.

 socket.on('interest', async (handle) => {